Criticism of the war on terror: Religionism and Islamophobia

-Decreasing international support
+Decreasing support

-In 2002, strong majorities supported the U.S.-led war on terror in Britain, France, Germany, Japan, India and Russia, according to a sample survey conducted by the Pew Research Center.
+According to a 2002 sample survey conducted by the Pew Research Center, strong majorities supported the U.S.-led war on terror in Britain, France, Germany, Japan, India and Russia.
 By 2006, supporters of the effort were in the minority in Britain (49%), Germany (47%), France (43%) and Japan (26%).
 Although a majority of Russians still supported the war on terror, that majority had decreased by 21%.
 Whereas 63% of Spaniards supported the war on terror in 2003, only 19% of the population indicated support in 2006.
-19% of the Chinese population still supports the war on terror and less than a fifth of the populations of Turkey, Egypt, as well as Jordan support the efforts.
+19% of the Chinese population still supports the war on terror and less than a fifth of the populations of Turkey, Egypt, and Jordan support the efforts.
 The report also indicated that Indian public support for the war on terror has been stable.

+Marek Obrtel, a former lieutenant colonel and military doctor in the Army of the Czech Republic, publicly returned his medals earned in NATO operations in 2014.
+In an open letter to Czech Minister of Defense Martin Stropnický, he stated he was "deeply ashamed that I served a criminal organization such as NATO, led by the USA and its perverse interests around the world", and alleged the U.S. was using conflicts such as the war on terror to further American imperialism and as a pretext to declare war on Russia.
+In the years after, Obrtel formed a pro-Russian paramilitary group and voiced his disdain for the U.S., NATO, and their interests.

+Opposition in the United States

-Andrew Kohut, while speaking to the U.S. House Committee on Foreign Affairs, noted that and according to the Pew Research Center polls conducted in 2004, "the ongoing conflict in Iraq continues to fuel anti-American sentiments.
+American pollster Andrew Kohut, while speaking to the U.S. House Committee on Foreign Affairs, noted that and according to the Pew Research Center polls conducted in 2004, "the ongoing conflict in Iraq continues to fuel anti-American sentiments.
 America's global popularity plummeted at the start of military action in Iraq and the U.S. presence there remains widely unpopular."

-Marek Obrtel, former Lieutenant Colonel in Field Hospital with Czech Republic army, returned his medals which he received during his posting in the Afghanistan War for NATO operations.
-He criticized the war on terror, describing the mission as "deeply ashamed that I served a criminal organization such as NATO, led by the USA and its perverse interests around the world."
+American wars in Afghanistan and Iraq became heavily unpopular among the American public by the late 2000s.
+Numerous U.S. military veterans have handed back their service medals—including the Global War on Terrorism Service Medal—in fierce protest rallies denouncing the wars in Afghanistan and Iraq, with many condemning the military campaigns as imperialist wars of aggression.